 |Male Youth Home (HfC)||Larnaca||20|

 All UASC are placed in the shelters according to their available space following referrals by the Welfare Services.
-During the reporting period, it has been noted that the lack of space within the few shelters that exist is causing great delays in the placement of the UASC in one of the shelters.
-As a result, the children spend excessive periods of time (up to 3 months in some cases) in Pournara, the First Reception Centre which is not designated as a child-appropriate space, and where an adult population is present.
-The same applies for two more accommodation shelters in the community where children are placed in premises where adult persons (usually elderly people and others) are also hosted.
+During the reporting period, it has been noted that the lack of space within the few shelters that exist along with the increase in numbers of UASC is causing great delays in the placement of the UASC in one of the shelters.
+As a result, children spend excessive periods of time (3 or more months in some cases) in Pournara, which is not designed as a child-appropriate space.
+In the accommodation shelters in the community, children are placed in premises where adult persons (usually elderly people and others) are also hosted in separate wings.

 Conditions in shelters vary, with those being directly under the management of Social Welfare Services facing more challenges, especially with staff capacity, infrastructure conditions, social and psychological support, and integration activities.
-Educational arrangements both within mainstream education and non-typical education contexts are in place across all shelters, however a considerable number of children, especially girls, do not regularly attend school.
+Educational arrangements both within mainstream education and non-typical education contexts are in place across all shelters, however a considerable number of children do not regularly attend school.
+Non-typical educational activities include language courses, music classes, art and drama therapy, physical education, sewing and other.

-HfC also runs a foster care programme that is addressed to all children including unaccompanied children.
+HfC also runs a foster care programme that is addressed to all children including unaccompanied children under the age of 16.
 For foster children, the guardianship remains with the Social Welfare Services, and HFC and the Social Welfare Services undertake the monitoring and support of the family.
-For the year 2020, a total of 81 unaccompanied children benefited from the programme, of whom 20 were female and 61 male.

-The transition to adulthood is also reported to be problematic.
-The Commissioner for the Rights of the Child published a report expressing concern over the lack of measures to support unaccompanied migrant children who turn 18 to access suitable accommodation, education, training, employment, information and social, psychological and mental health support.
+Various issues were registered regarding cases of unaccompanied children that are transitioning to adulthood.
+In December 2018, the Commissioner for the Rights of the Child published a report expressing concern over the lack of measures to support unaccompanied migrant children who turn 18 to access suitable accommodation, education, training, employment, information and social, psychological and mental health support.

 When children reach the age of maturity at 18 years old, they are requested to leave the shelters.
 In rare cases, the stay can be prolonged due to humanitarian or other extraordinary reasons (such as serious health concerns, if leaving the shelter will interfere with education, and other serious vulnerability).
 The shelter staff undertake the preparation of children for the transition into adulthood in terms of securing accommodation, finding employment, or applying for material reception conditions.
 In many cases where accommodation had not been secured, the Social Welfare Services financed the stay of the young adults in temporary hotels or hostels.
 HfC has an internal policy to follow up on the young adults for a period of 6 months in order to ensure smooth transition and wellbeing of the former UASC.

-In 2020, unaccompanied children were referred to the Pournara First Reception Centre.
-The length of stay in many instances was reported to exceed 2 months, while the children were placed in areas with adults to whom they were not related.
+In 2020 and 2021, unaccompanied children were referred to the Pournara First Reception Centre.
+The length of stay in many instances was reported to exceed 3 months.
+During their stay in Pournara, and following the creation of a safe zone, the children were housed in the designated safe zone.
+However, safety and security concerns remain as the designated safe zone is accessible to adult and there is little to no control on entry and exit in the area.
 There were significant delays from the Social Welfare Services in coming into contact with the Children.
-Incidents of sexual abuse were reported by the children.
+Incidents of sexual abuse perpetrated by other residents were also reported by the children.

 Article 9KΓ Refugee Law.